OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 export class MaterialModule {}
 ```

-Afterwards, we to make this module created available in our project, so we will import this file into `AppModule`
+Afterward, we to make this module created available in our project, so we will import this file into `AppModule`
 which is like a root definition file that defines all the pieces our angular app is made up off.
 You can import the MaterialModule we created as